Arizona RV Camping

 Surrounded by BLM (Bureau of Land Management) administered land, you will have no trouble finding dispersed RV camping (boondocking) locations.
 RV camping locations are located both north and south of town.
 The BLM’s Lake Havasu Field Office manages this area and offers extensive information for the RV camping enthusiast.

 Free RV parking is available at the truck stop.
-Scenic free RV camping is available on BLM administered lands north of the KOFA NWR (National Wildlife Refuge), as well as on the Refuge itself.
+Scenic free RV camping is available on BLM administered lands north of the KOFA NWR (National Wildlife Refuge) and the Refuge itself.
 Large open RV camping areas are available in a remote desert setting.

-Free RV camping is available at 5 BLM designated 14 day camping areas surrounding Quartzsite.
+Free RV camping is available at 5 BLM designated 14-day camping areas surrounding Quartzsite.
 Free camping is permitted in designated areas only.
-Click Here for more information about BLM camping and LTVA’s (Long Term Visitor Area) in the Quartzsite area.
+BLM camping and LTVA’s has information about (Long Term Visitor Areas) in the Quartzsite area.
 The La Posa LTVA is very popular with Winter visitors.
-Over 1 million RVers show up during the Winter months, and there is a lot of information written about this interesting RV camping area.
+Over 1 million RVers show up during the winter months, and there is a lot of information written about this interesting RV camping area.

 Free RV camping is available north of Sentinel on the road to the Oatman Massacre site not too far from Painted Rock Dam.
-Go north on asphalt road approximately 1 mile to first gravel road and turn right.
-Large area suitable for any size RV is located about 1 mile down the gravel road.
-More sites available further up road, but we recommend smaller RV’s for these camping locations.
+Go north on an asphalt road approximately 1 mile to the first gravel road and turn right.
+A large area suitable for any size RV is located about 1 mile down the gravel road.
+More sites available further up the road, but we recommend smaller RV’s for these camping locations.

-State Land Trust parcels are available for RV camping south of Wickenburg with a required permit, as well as BLM administered lands.
-There are free RV camping sites along Vulture Peak Road, and Vulture Mine Road.
-The Vulture mine offers $ dry RV camping, and has self guided tours of the historic mine.
-Wickenburg offers a full range of RV camping supplies, RV dump, fuel, food and more.
+State Land Trust parcels are available for RV camping south of Wickenburg with a required permit and BLM administered lands.
+There are free RV camping sites along Vulture Peak Road and Vulture Mine Road.
+The Vulture mine offers $ dry RV camping and has self-guided tours of the historic mine.
+Wickenburg offers a full range of RV camping supplies, RV dump, fuel, food, and more.

-There are free RV camping sites (must have $20 State issued permit) just East of Yuma on parcels of the Arizona State Land Trust.
-There is also BLM administered Public Lands with LTVA’s west of Yuma on the California side of the Colorado River.
+There are free RV camping sites (must have a $20 State issued permit) just East of Yuma on parcels of the Arizona State Land Trust.
+BLM also administered Public Lands with LTVA’s west of Yuma on the California side of the Colorado River.
 Check our BLM Section for more LTVA (Long Term Visitor Area) information and rules.

-Our Public Lands and Boondocking Section have more information about finding remote free RV camping locations, and our Free RV Camping Section has ideas about free camping and parking places you may not have thought about.
+Our Public Lands and Boondocking sections have more information about finding remote free Arizona RV camping locations.
+Our Free RV Camping page has ideas about free RV camping and parking places you may not have thought about.

-RV camping in Arizona is perfect for the Snowbirds of Winter.
-BLM (Bureau of Land Management) and Arizona State Parks offer RV camping on a first come first serve basis only, and the same is true for most County and Community parks.
+Public Arizona RV camping is perfect for the Snowbirds of Winter.
+BLM (Bureau of Land Management) and Arizona State Parks offer RV camping on a first-come, first-serve basis only, and the same is true for most County and Community parks.
 Most parks have no length of camping stay limit.
 USFS (US Forest Service) campgrounds offer cooler locations to escape the Summer heat.
 Amenities range from dry RV camping with only trash and pit toilets to RV camping sites with full RV hookups.
-This is only a partial listing of RV camping opportunities at public campgrounds in Arizona.
+This is only a partial listing of Arizona RV camping opportunities at public campgrounds.

 The Virgin River Canyon Recreation Area offers RV camping.
-This BLM area has 75 developed camping sites are available with pit toilets, fire rings, and trash.
-There are pull thru sites as well for large RVs.
+This BLM area has 75 developed camping sites available with pit toilets, fire rings, and trash.
+There are pull-thru sites as well for large RVs.

 We have been to both Windy Point and Packsaddle campgrounds with a 36′ motorhome.
 We don’t recommend taking a large vehicle to these campgrounds, but it can be done if you are determined.

-Located north of Phoenix near Cottonwood, Dead Horse Ranch State Park offers RV camping sites with electric and water, as well as dry camping.
+Located north of Phoenix near Cottonwood, Dead Horse Ranch State Park offers RV camping sites with electricity and water and dry camping.

 Well dispersed campsites are available at the Petroglyph/Painted Rock BLM Campground.

-One of the Seven Wonders of the World, Grand Canyon National Park is a site everyone should experience if they can.
+One of the Seven Wonders of the World, Grand Canyon National Park, is a location everyone should experience if they can.
 RV camping is allowed within the park at designated campgrounds.
 This is a very popular camping location, and we recommend reservations at the National Park Service (NPS) campgrounds.
 Pictures can never fully capture this unique landscape.